-Each Facility Director is designated to direct all local Incident Command Center actions.
-The Facility Director or designee will activate the local incident command center, as circumstances warrant.
-Upon activation of the local Incident Command Center, the Facility Director or designee will notify the State Mental Health Disaster Coordinator(s) in Central Office.
+Each Program Director is designated to direct all local Incident Command Center actions.
+The Program Director or designee will activate the local incident command center, as circumstances warrant.
+Upon activation of the local Incident Command Center, the Program Director or designee will notify the State Mental Health Disaster Coordinator(s) in Central Office by phone or in person.

-The primary command center for each facility is listed below.
-In the event that the primary local Incident Command Center is deemed unsafe, the operations will be moved to a secondary location and that information will be provided to the State Mental Health Disaster Coordinator(s) by the Facility Director or designee.
+The primary command center for each program is listed below.
+In the event that the primary local Incident Command Center is deemed unsafe, the operations will be moved to a secondary location and that information will be provided to the State Mental Health Disaster Coordinator(s) by the Program Director or designee.

-Each Facility Director, or designee, will serve as the Incident Commander and be on location throughout the emergency.
-Command Staff at each DMH facility should be identified in the facility's Local Disaster Plan.
-Identified roles and responsibilities should be outlined in each facility's Local Disaster plan.
+Each Program Director, or designee, will serve as the Incident Commander and be on location throughout the emergency.
+Command Staff at each DMH program should be identified in the program's Local Disaster Plan.
+Identified roles and responsibilities should be outlined in each program's Local Disaster plan.
 In addition, the local plan should include 24 hour contact information for these individuals.

-DMH will assist each facility as requested and coordinate additional state wide assistance through the State Mental Health Disaster Coordinator(s).
-As requested and available, DMH will send a qualified command staff person to represent DMH at any state level command post as established by public safety officials.
+DMH will assist each program as requested and coordinate additional state wide assistance through the State Mental Health Disaster Coordinator(s).
+As requested and available, DMH will send a qualified command staff person to represent DMH at any state level command post as established by public safety officials and promote on-site assistance when able.